What is nPEP?

 PEP is effective, but not 100%, so you should continue to use condoms with sex partners and safe injection practices while taking PEP.
 These strategies can protect you from being exposed to HIV again and reduce the chances of transmitting HIV to others if you do become infected while you’re on PEP.

-nPEP
+nPEP FAQ

 • I’m a health care worker, and I think I’ve been exposed to HIV at work.
 Should I take PEP?